caocmai/Renting-Out-Space-V2/README.md

 Project code can be view by cloneing or forking then open with any IDE

-To run project run in terminal
+To run project, run the following in terminal
 ```
 python3 manage.py runserver
 ```